The Universe's Source Code Might Be Written in Octonions

 + 9 more 0.2–7%

-Median error: 1.0%.
-All within 3σ experimental uncertainty (for the 16 predictions where experimental precision allows a meaningful test).
+Median descriptive error: 1.0%.
+All within 3σ experimental uncertainty for the 16 audit rows where experimental precision allows a meaningful pull calculation.
+These rows are correlated, so this is not a global independent-observable fit.

-The Strong CP Problem: Solved Without an Axion
+The Strong CP Problem: A Symmetry Argument, Not an Axion

 One of the outstanding puzzles of particle physics: why does the strong force respect CP symmetry to such extraordinary precision?
 The parameter θ̄ that controls this is measured to be less than 10⁻¹⁰ — effectively zero.
 The Standard Model offers no explanation for this.